ATCANY2025 | Annual Conference 2025

 9:00 am PROGRAM OPENING.
 ATCA members meet-and-greet, welcome, introduction of new members, committee chairs, and board members, discussion of themes of the weekend.

-[time] SESSION: National Black Theatre: Ownership, Self-Determination, and Human Transformation.
-National Black Theatre, founded in 1968 by Dr. Barbara Ann Teer, is the first revenue-generating Black art complex, longest continually-run Black theater in New York city, and one of the oldest theaters in the national founded and consistently operated by a woman of color.
-The session will offer a view of NBT’s theory of change (Black liberation + art + placemaking = transformation) in conversation with representations from the group.
-ATCA host: Lou Harry.
+9:30 am SESSION: National Black Theatre: Ownership, Self-Determination, and Human Transformation.
+National Black Theatre, founded in 1968 by Dr. Barbara Ann Teer, is the first revenue-generating Black art complex, longest continually-run Black theater in New York city, and one of the oldest theaters in the nation founded and consistently operated by a woman of color.
+NBT Executive Director Jonathan McCrory will offer a view of NBT’s theory of change (Black liberation + art + placemaking = transformation).
+ATCA host: Raven Snook.

-[time] SESSION: Legacy Reflections From Veteran Broadway Publicist and Press Photographer.
-The married couple press representative Adrian Bryan-Brown and photographer Joan Marcus will discuss their careers and reflect on their legacies and how things have changed for publicists (more marketing now than ever before) and press photographers now that images are everywhere.
+10:45 am SESSION: Legacy Reflections From Veteran Broadway Publicist and Press Photographer.
+The married couple press representative Adrian Bryan-Brown and photographer Joan Marcus will discuss their careers and reflect on the landscape for publicists (more marketing now than ever before) and press photographers (now that images are everywhere).
 How have their professions changed, and how do those changes affect how critics navigate the theatrical landscape?
 There will be images!
-ATCA host: Gerard Raymond.
+ATCA host: David John Chávez.

-[time] SESSION: Liberation and Feminism and the Road to Broadway.
-Liberation, an ensemble play by Bess Wohl that straddles family memoir, midwestern consciousness raising, political sisterhood in the 1970s, and is at root is a mother-daughter love letter.
-It’s world premiere run began Off Broadway at Roundabout’s Laura Pels in the 2024-2025 season, and opens at the James Earl Jones on Broadway on October 2025.
-Director Whitney White and several members of the cast will join us for a conversation about creativity and the wildly positive reception this play and this production has received.
+1:00 pm SESSION: Liberation and Feminism and the Road to Broadway.
+Liberation, an ensemble play by Bess Wohl that straddles family memoir, midwestern consciousness raising, political sisterhood in the 1970s, and a mother-daughter love letter.
+Its world premiere run began Off Broadway at Roundabout’s Laura Pels in the 2024-2025 season, and opened at the James Earl Jones on Broadway on October 28, 2025.
+Playwright Bess Wohl, director Whitney White, and cast members Betsy Aidem, Susannah Flood, and Kristolyn Lloyd will join us for a conversation about creativity and the wildly positive reception this production has received.
 ATCA host: Martha Wade Steketee.

 Program day will conclude by 5pm.